From first install to productive AI sessions in minutes.

 7. Click "Install" again on the confirmation popup

-8. Close the Settings window — the connectors is now active for all future conversations
+8. Close the Settings window — the connector is now active for all future conversations

 Note: Anthropic is regularly updating the settings UI, if those steps are not found, check Claude's official documentation for the current location